A Convexification Approach for Small-Signal Stability Constrained Optimal Power Flow: Introduction

-\begin{enumerate} \item Formulation and convexification of SCOPF with network structure preserving DAE based on a sufficient condition which are applicable to most generator and network models. \item Development of an eigenvalue-analysis independent approach to handle small-signal stability constraints. \item Development of a novel convex relaxation and vector-norm based SDP penalization with considerably large, dense BMI constraints in matrix variables, with feasible solution recovery. \end{enumerate}
+\begin{enumerate} \item Formulation and convexification of SSSC-OPF with network structure preserving DAE, based on a sufficient condition which are applicable to most of the generator and network models. \item Development of an eigenvalue-analysis independent approach to handle small-signal stability constraints. \item Development of a novel convex relaxation and a vector-norm based SDP penalization with considerably large, dense BMI constraints in matrix variables, with feasible solution recovery. \end{enumerate}

-The structure of the proposed convexified SCOPF problem can be subdivided into three stages.
-In Section \ref{sec:SSSCOPF}, the presence of nonconvexity in small-signal stability assessment, and OPF is dealt and convex relaxation of both has been proposed.
-To couple the network and generator side variables, stator-network equilibrium has been imposed and relaxed into convex formulation.
-In second stage (Section \ref{sec:penatly}), feasible solution recovery methods have been developed for proposed relaxations of sufficient stability condition BMI, OPF, and stator-network equilibrium.
-These recovery methods are developed as objective penalization functions for SDP formulation.
-In third and last stage (Section \ref{sec:results}), the relaxation gap and errors have been identified, calculated, and reported to be within the acceptable limits with a detailed discussion of results.
-This modular strategy is adopted to get insights into the SCOPF problem while solving a convexified formulation of the same.
+The structure of the proposed convexified SSSC-OPF problem can be largely divided into three stages.
+Firstly, in Section \ref{sec:SSSSSC-OPF}, nonconvex small-signal stability condition and OPF operational constraints are dealt and convex relaxation for both constraint types have been proposed.
+The stator-network couplings have been imposed and then relaxed into a convex formulation to couple the network and generator side variables.
+In the second stage (Section \ref{sec:penatly}), feasible solution recovery methods have been developed for proposed relaxations of stability condition Bilinear Matrix Inequality (BMI), OPF, and stator-network couplings.
+These recovery methods are developed as the SDP-based objective penalization functions.
+In the last stage (Section \ref{sec:results}), the relaxation gap and errors have been identified, calculated, and reported to be within the acceptable limits with a detailed discussion.
+This modular strategy is adopted to get insights into the SSSC-OPF problem while solving a convexified formulation of the same.
+We opt to call the proposed SSSC-OPF formulation as convexified SSSC-OPF, as it includes a strategy to convert nonconvex small-signal stability condition into a convex sufficient condition via BMI relaxation, state-of-the-art OPF relaxation, and novel stator-network equilibrium relaxation.